Breastfeeding Basics: Latch-on Technique and Proper Positioning

 - Keep your fingers clear of the areola, the darker area around the nipple, so that baby can take a big mouthful of breast.

-- If your breasts are very large, use a rolled-up hand towel under your breast to help support its weight.
+- If your breasts are very large, use a rolled-up hand towel under your breast to help support their weight.

 Open Wide.
 When the nipple touches baby’s lips, his mouth will open quickly, seeking the breast.
 You want to get your nipple into his mouth when it is as wide open as possible so that baby sucks on a good mouthful of breast tissue, not just on the nubbin of your nipple.
 Babies’ mouths close as quickly as they open, so you have only a split-second to get baby and breast together.
 Here’s what to do:

-If all has gone well, at this point baby will be successfully latched-on to the breast and will begin to suck and swallow.
-If you’re like most new mothers and babies, it may take several tries before you get going.
+If all has gone well, at this point, baby will be successfully latched-on to the breast and will begin to suck and swallow.
+It may take several tries before you get going.
 If baby is not latched on well, press down on the breast or gently insert a finger in the corner of baby’s mouth to break the suction and try it again.

 Be patient, relax, and use these checkpoints to evaluate whether baby has a good latch:

-- Mother should be relaxed, with baby well supported in her arms.
-If you end up sitting hunched over during feedings and have a tired, sore back when you’re done, you probably need another pillow in your lap to get baby up to breast height.
+- If you end up sitting hunched over during feedings and have a tired, sore back when you’re done, you probably need another pillow in your lap to get baby up to breast height.
 Lean back into the pillows behind you and be sure you’re bringing baby to the breast, not the breast to baby.
 Use an additional pillow to support the elbow of the arm that is holding the baby.
-There are also breastfeeding pillows you can purchase that keep baby’s body aligned, yet raised to breast level.
+There are also breastfeeding pillows you can purchase that keep baby’s body aligned yet raised to breast level.
 This is helpful for first-time moms who are overwhelmed with positioning baby’s body and getting baby to latch-on correctly.

-- Make sure baby sucks the areola, not just the nipple.
-Your baby’s gums should bypass the base of the nipple and take in at least a one-inch radius of the areola as he latches on.
+- Your baby’s gums should bypass the base of the nipple and take in at least a one-inch radius of the areola as he latches on.
 If baby is sucking on only the nipple, your nipples will be sore after just one or two feeding and miserable after many more.
 Another reason it is so important that baby compress the areola is that the milk sinuses (the reservoirs for milk) are located beneath the areola.
 If these sinuses are not compressed, your baby will not get enough milk.
 Babies should suck areolas, not nipples.

-- Baby’s top and bottom lip should be turned out (everted).
-When baby takes the breast with mouth open wide, he’ll have a “fish mouth” look as he nurses.
+- When baby takes the breast with his mouth open wide, he’ll have a “fish mouth” look as he nurses.
 If his bottom lip is pulled inward instead of outward, use the index finger of the hand that is supporting the breast to pull out that lower lip.
 (You may need a helper to take a peek under the breast and do this for you while baby is latched-on.)
-Martha Sears, who logged 18 years of breastfeeding 8 children dubs this technique the lower lip flip.
+Martha Sears, who logged 18 years of breastfeeding 8 children, dubs this technique the lower lip flip.
 This lower lip flip may be all that’s needed to keep baby from tight-mouthing your nipple.

-- Baby’s chin should be pressed into the breast with his nose resting on the breast, as well.
-You will notice that baby is able to breathe out the sides of his nose, even when pressed against your breast.
+- You will notice that baby is able to breathe out the sides of his nose, even when pressed against your breast.
 Babies are designed that way.
-If your baby struggles, pull baby’s bottom closer to you, or use your thumb to press gently on the breast to make an airway.
+If your baby struggles, pull baby’s bottom closer to you or use your thumb to press gently on the breast to make an airway.

-- Wrong latch-on.
-Baby’s lower lip should not be pursed inward, but should be turned outward.
+- Baby’s lower lip should not be pursed inward but should be turned outward.